sharonpamela/introahv/lab_nutanix_tech_overview/lab_nutanix_tech_overview.rst

 - Planning
 - Analysis
-- Apps (We will configure this later in the workshop)
+- Calm (We will configure this later in the workshop)
 - Alerts
 - Tasks :fa:`circle-o`
 - Search :fa:`search`